choppu/shelljs-web-hid/README.md

 ### Live Demo

-You can check a demo at [KPro Web HID Example Page](https://choppu.github.io/kprojs-example/).
+You can check a demo at [Shell Web HID Example Page](https://choppu.github.io/shelljs-example/).

 ### Support status